Azure/azure-sdk-for-java/sdk/attestation/azure-security-attestation/README.md

     ```

 ### Authenticate the client
-In order to interact with the Azure Attestation service
+In order to interact with the Azure Attestation service, your client must present an Azure Active Directory bearer token to the service.

-The `DefaultAzureCredential` way of authentication by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].
+The simplest way of providing a bearer token is to use the  `DefaultAzureCredential` authentication method by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].

-### Authenticate the client

-If your library requires authentication for use, such as for Azure services, include instructions and example code needed for initializing and authenticating.

-For example, include details on obtaining an account key and endpoint URI, setting environment variables for each, and initializing the client object.

 ## Key concepts

+The Microsoft Azure Attestation service runs in two separate modes: "Isolated" and "AAD".
+When the service is running in "Isolated" mode, the customer needs to
+provide additional information beyond their authentication credentials to verify that they are authorized to modify the state of an attestation instance.

+There are four major components in the preview

 The *Key concepts* section should describe the functionality of the main classes.
 Point out the most important and useful classes in the package (with links to their reference pages) and explain how those classes work together.
 Feel free to use bulleted lists, tables, code blocks, or even diagrams for clarity.